Jonasblue1/Band-music-order-system/LIVEBAND.md

- Music & Live Band Order Tracking System:
+ Music & Live Band Order Tracking System( click on like to view project output on replit: https://replit.com/join/gvzgyrvdca-jonature):

 This is a simple C++ console application for taking and tracking customer orders for music-related services such as solo performances, live band gigs, DJ gigs, and full event packages.